-Acer has been a member of the Electronic Industry Citizenship Coalition (EICC) since 2008, and actively participates in the coalition’s activities and conferences to better understand international trends in corporate social responsibility and share in the practical experience of its members.
-All Acer suppliers are required to comply with both the EICC Code of Conduct and local regulations.
-In addition, since 2008 we carried out on-site EICC Code of Conduct supplier audits, gaining a deeper understanding of each location’s working environment and the human rights conditions of the workers.
-We also encourage tier one suppliers to implement corporate responsibility and advocate for EICC code standards in their own suppliers, thus improving the working environment in the electronics supply chain worldwide.
+Acer has been a member of the Responsible Business Alliance (RBA) (formerly the Electronic Industry Citizenship Coalition, EICC) since 2008, and actively participates in the coalition’s activities and conferences to better understand international trends in corporate social responsibility and share in the practical experience of its members.
+All Acer suppliers are required to comply with both the RBA Code of Conduct and local regulations.
+In addition, since 2008 we carried out on-site RBA Code of Conduct supplier audits, gaining a deeper understanding of each location’s working environment and the human rights conditions of the workers.
+We also encourage tier one suppliers to implement corporate responsibility and advocate for RBA code standards in their own suppliers, thus improving the working environment in the electronics supply chain worldwide.

 We implement vendor CSR scorecard assessment in order to look at performance in CSR and with regard to the environmental, social, and governance aspects.
 We continue to communicate with suppliers and enhance their ability to respond to sustainability issues, as well as encouraging suppliers to incorporate sustainable development matters into their management agenda.
 We continue to hold annual supplier CSR communication meetings, providing the latest in CSR developments and trends, as well as analyzing supply chain issues and potential actions.
 These meetings also provide an opportunity for two-way communication between Acer’s management and the suppliers, continue strengthening the capability of entire supply chain in terms of environment and social responsibility.

 Supplier Social and Environmental Management Processes

-Through this four-stage process, Acer works with suppliers on important social and environmental issues to establish a sustainable supply chain.
+Through the aforementioned process, Acer works with suppliers on social and environmental issues to establish a sustainable supply chain.